cocadev/D3-University/Readme.md

-# Sample application: RavenDB, KnockoutJS, Bootstrap and more
+# Sample application: RavenDB, KnockoutJS, Bootstrap and more with Eugene

 While learning a new technology or framework, I always like to build small but well covering Proof Of Concept application.
 It is even better if one can combine several new technologies into such a project.
 This is description of one such project.
 Single page web app using RavenDB, WebAPI, KnockoutJS, Bootstrap, D3JS.
 Available on GitHub